Flea: In literature and art

 Fleas have appeared in poetry, literature, music and art; these include Robert Hooke's drawing of a flea under the microscope in his pioneering book Micrographia published in 1665, poems by Donne and Jonathan Swift, works of music by Giorgio Federico Ghedini and Modest Mussorgsky, a play by Georges Feydeau, a film by Charlie Chaplin, and paintings by artists such as Giuseppe Crespi, Giovanni Battista Piazzetta, and Georges de La Tour.

 John Donne's erotic metaphysical poem "The Flea", published in 1633 after his death, uses the conceit of a flea, which has sucked blood from the male speaker and his female lover, as an extended metaphor for their sexual relationship.
 The speaker tries to convince a lady to sleep with him, arguing that if the mingling of their blood in the flea is innocent, then sex would be also.

-The comic poem Siphonaptera, written in 1915 by the mathematician Augustus De Morgan, describes an infinite chain of parasitism made of ever larger and ever smaller fleas.
+The comic poem Siphonaptera, published in 1872 by the mathematician Augustus De Morgan, describes an infinite chain of parasitism made of ever larger and ever smaller fleas.

+In recent decades, 'flea' has become a term synonymous with small, fast, and dexterous.
+For this reason Argentinian football player Lionel Messi (also known as Fleonel Messi) was given the nickname 'La Pulga' or 'The Flea.'
+As he grew and turned professional and expanded his career, the media turned to calling him 'La Pulga Atómica' or 'The Atomic Flea.'
+Because of Lionel 'The Flea' Messi, fleas are associated now in pop culture with football.